-Most students from countries outside the EEA will require a Tier 4 (General) Student visa.
+Most students will require a student visa (formerly known as a Tier 4 visa).
 If you are coming to Oxford for a course or period of study that is six months or less in duration, you may be eligible for a Short-Term Student visa.

 For more information about the type of visa you will require to study at Oxford, visit the Student Immigration pages.

-For more information on what to think about before you come to Oxford, and our induction and orientation events for new international students, visit our page about arriving in Oxford.
+For more information on what to think about before you come to Oxford, and information for new European and international students, visit our page about arriving in Oxford.

 Academic Technology Approval Scheme (ATAS)

 Some of our graduate courses in science, engineering, medicine and technology are included in the Academic Technology Approval Scheme (ATAS) scheme.
 If you require a visa to study in the UK and you receive an offer to study one of these subjects at postgraduate level in the UK, you must have received your ATAS certificate before you apply for your visa.
+The following nationalities are exempt from the ATAS requirement: EU, EEA countries and Switzerland.
+Australia, Canada, Japan, New Zealand, Singapore, South Korea and the USA.
 Please note that you cannot apply for your visa until an ATAS certificate has been granted.